 Reconcile the marketing package with what you already saw

-Match the flyer or offering memorandum to your open questions, not to your entire wish list again.
+Match the flyer or offering memorandum to your open questions, not to your entire wish list.
 Note where photos, dimensions, or occupancy descriptions changed since the first tour.
 Flag gaps early so the listing broker can clarify before you return.

 Walk circulation with a narrower lens

-If the property sits in a multi tenant park, ask how snow removal, pothole repair, and striping are funded.
-Those costs rarely appear on a flyer yet they shape daily operations.
-A second tour is a good time to watch another tenant’s delivery if the listing team can arrange it without disrupting operations.
+In a multi-tenant park, ask how snow removal, pothole repair, and striping are funded.
+A second tour is a good time to watch another tenant's delivery if the seller can arrange it without disrupting operations.

 Second tours fail when everyone asks new questions and nobody records answers.
 Reuse the same prompts:

-- Roof age and recent capital projects in plain language from the owner or listing contact.
+- Roof age and recent capital projects in plain language.

 - Environmental phase one status at a summary level, plus who holds reports.